kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 Base models (GPT, Claude, Gemini) are pure text-in, text-out.
 They have no filesystem access, no network capability, no shell.
 This is by design, not by policy.

-**RCEa and Data Exfiltration Become Possible When Developers Add Execution Layers**
+**RCE and Data Exfiltration Become Possible When Developers Add Execution Layers**

 The attack surface expands when applications bolt on execution capabilities: